ps4boot/ps4boot.github.io/README.md

-# 🎮 Host Exploits for the PlayStation 4
+# 🎮 Host Exploits Collection for the PlayStation 4

+STILL IN WIP

 A collection of web-based exploits for various PlayStation 4 firmware versions.